Using a range bar chart and visualizing a project schedule (Gantt like chart)

 Set up states

-You can add conditions in the Configure State dialog to compare hierarchy values.
+You can add conditions in the Configure State dialog to compare hierarchy values, creating a state for each type of dependency.
 See the article setting up states on a metric set for the details on how to do so.

 Choose the state for the point style